 - FOCUS: Protecting public safety and spill prevention. - ROLE & AUTHORITY: With other regulatory partners, inspects, regulates, and oversees the overall safety of hazardous liquid pipelines.
-Prior to restarting any pipeline, the State Fire Marshal must approve a thorough list of requirements and regulations, including Sable's proposed plans for using technology to minimize oil spill impacts, a detailed risk analysis, safety compliance reports, pipeline integrity evaluations, field verifications and maintenance plans, start-up and safety inspection plans, and waiver applications proving equal or greater levels of safety than required regulations. - ACTIONS UNDERWAY: - CAL FIRE Office of the State Fire Marshal approved a risk analysis and implementation plan for Sable's use of best available technologies in 2021. - On December 17, 2024, OSFM submitted waivers for federal review. - All remaining oversight items listed above remain open and must be completed prior to restarting the pipeline.
+Prior to restarting any pipeline, the State Fire Marshal must approve a thorough list of requirements and regulations, including Sable's proposed plans for using technology to minimize oil spill impacts, a detailed risk analysis, safety compliance reports, pipeline integrity evaluations, field verifications and maintenance plans, start-up and safety inspection plans, and waiver applications proving equal or greater levels of safety than required regulations. - ACTIONS UNDERWAY: - CAL FIRE Office of the State Fire Marshal (OSFM) approved a risk analysis and implementation plan for Sable's use of best available technologies in 2021. - On December 17, 2024, OSFM submitted waivers for federal review. - On February 11, 2025, PHMSA provided its notification of non-objection. - Sable has completed most of the required pipeline repairs, and OSFM has inspected the field work and is verifying records of those repairs.